desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

   of the Bootstrapping Domains for the Child Zone.

 Signaling Name
-: A Bootstrapping Domain prefixed with a label encoding the Child's name.
+: A Bootstrapping Domain prefixed with a label derived from the Child zone's name.

 CDS/CDNSKEY
 : This notation refers to CDS and/or CDNSKEY, i.e., one or both.